Tadalafil

 - swallow one tablet with water at least 30 minutes before having sex

-- make sure you’re sexually stimulated when you take tadalafil
+- make sure you’re sexually aroused when you take tadalafil

-If the effect of the 10mg tablet is not strong enough, speak to your doctor and they may give you 20mg tablets instead.
+If you don’t think that the effect of the 10mg tablet is strong enough for you, speak to your doctor.
+They may give you 20mg tablets instead

 It’s important that you do not take more than one tadalafil tablet a day.
 If you take too much tadalafil, please get in touch with your doctor straight away.
 You may experience side effects if you take too much tadalafil.